kamchatka-volcano/cmdlime/README.md

 Parameters usage: `-parameter=value`
 Flags usage: `--flag`

-Use `CommandLineReader<cmdlime::Format::Simple>` specialization or its alias `SimpleCommandLineReader` to choose this format.
+You can choose this format by using the `CommandLineReader<cmdlime::Format::Simple>` specialization or its alias `SimpleCommandLineReader`.

 ```C++
 ///examples/ex11.cpp
 ///